MoonriseSoftwareCalifornia/CosmosCMS/EN-Terms-of-Service.md

 **Cosmos Website Solutions, Inc.**

-We refer to Cosmos Website Solutions, Inc. as “us,” or “we” throughout these Terms.
+We refer to Cosmos Website Solutions, Inc. as “us,” or “we," or "Cosmos WS" throughout these Terms.

 2\.
 Your Account
 ----------------